dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The example also considers one of the notifications from the Authorization Server to get lost in transmission, and thus not reaching the Resource Server.

-When this happens, and after a waiting time defined by the application has elapsed, the Resource Server sends a GET request with no observation to the Authorization Server, to perform a diff query of the TRL.
+When this happens, and after a waiting time defined by the application has elapsed, the Resource Server sends a GET request with no Observe Option to the Authorization Server, to perform a diff query of the TRL.
 The Resource Server indicates N=8 as value of the query parameter "diff", i.e., as the maximum number of diff entries to be specified in a response from the Authorization Server.

 ~~~~~~~~~~~
 RS                                            AS